conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 A trivial interop sample can stop at a header-only function.
 This one crosses most of the boundaries that matter in a real project:

-- Conan resolves and, when necessary, builds two ordinary ConanCenter packages.
+- Conan resolves and, when necessary, builds an ordinary ConanCenter package.
-- CMake receives package configuration and imported targets from Conan.
+- CMake receives package configuration and an imported target from Conan.
-- Small generated Clang module maps make the libraries importable by Swift.
+- A small generated Clang module map makes the library importable by Swift.
-- The same Swift target imports a plain C API and a C++ API side by side.
-- Swift calls C++ classes, static methods, constructors, and member functions directly.
+- Swift calls a C++ namespace, a static method, and instance methods directly.
-- A C++ object writes into memory owned by a Swift `Array`.
+- A C++ static method returns a `std::unique_ptr`, and a C++ method returns a value type by value.
-- The resulting executable links the native libraries and their platform requirements.
+- The resulting executable links the native library and writes real output files.

-The result is deliberately visual: a window with clouds drifting over a horizon.
+The result is deliberately visual: the same illustrated landscape, rendered twice under two different color palettes.

 ## Build and Run It

 The example currently targets macOS and requires the Xcode command-line tools, CMake 3.28 or newer, and Ninja.
 We select Ninja explicitly because CMake's Swift support does not work with the Unix Makefiles generator that some CMake versions choose by default on macOS.
-Use a recent Swift toolchain: the example exercises support for C++ move-only types through the `std::unique_ptr` returned by LunaSVG, an area expanded in Swift 6.
+C++ interoperability was introduced in Swift 5.9 and has continued to evolve; use a recent Swift toolchain for the full set of features exercised here, including importing the `std::unique_ptr` returned by LunaSVG.

 ```bash
 git clone https://github.com/conan-io/examples2.git